AlaaAAmin/service-mesh/part-1/challenges-and-patterns.md

 Istio was originally built to run on Kubernetes but was written from the perspective of being deployment-platform agnostic.
 This means you can use an Istio-based service mesh across different platforms like Kubernetes, OpenShift, and even traditional deployment environments like virtual machines (VMs).

+With a service proxy next to each application instance, applications no longer need language-specific resilience libraries for circuit breaking, timeouts, retries, service discovery, load balancing, and so on.
+Moreover, the service proxy also handles metrics collection, distributed tracing, and access control.

+Since traffic in the service mesh flows through the Istio service proxy, Istio has control points at each application to influence and direct its networking behavior.
+This allows a service operator to control traffic flow and implement fine-grained releases with canary releases, dark launches, graduated roll outs, and A/B style testing.

+### Security

+Istio has security enabled by default.
+Since Istio controls each end of the application’s networking path, it can:
+- Transparently encrypt the traffic by default.
+- To take it a step further, Istio can manage key and certificate issuance, installation, and rotation so that services get mutual TLS out of the box.
+- Assign a workload identity and embed that into the certificates.
+- Also use the identities of different workloads to further implement powerful access-control policies.
+- Implement quotas, rate limiting, and organizational policies.
+- Using Istio’s policy enforcement, you can create very fine-grained rules about what services are allowed to interact with each other, and which are not.